fadams/docker-playpen/glxgears/README.md

-# nvidia-glxgears
+# glxgears

-How to run Nvidia GPU accelerated GUI applications in Docker containers.
+How to run GPU accelerated GUI applications in Docker containers.

+This example explains how to use native Nvidia acceleration as well as using the VirtualBox virtual GPU for containers run from inside VirtualBox VMs.

 ## Introduction